DAIRLab/dairlib/bindings/pydairlib/analysis_scripts/README.md

 - start the `lcm-logger` to log the data in the chosen data folder
 - run `bazel-bin/examples/Cassie/multibody_sim_playback` with the desired parameters:
     - example: `bazel-bin/examples/Cassie/multibody_sim_playback --npy_num=28 --start_time=30.595`
+    - 30.595 is approximately 50ms before the impact event
 - plot the state/input data from the hardware data using `log_plotter_cassie`
+    - for example, to plot the hardware data from `02_12_21/lcmlog-28` use the command `bazel-bin/bindings/pydairlib/analysis_scripts/log_plotter_cassie 02_12_21/lcmlog-28 OSC_JUMPING`
 - plot the state/input data from the simulated data using `log_plotter_cassie`